openair-collective/openair-cyan/README.md

 </div>

 # Purpose
-This portable direct air carbon capture system operates at a small enough scale to empower individuals to tangibly offset a piece of their emissions.
+This portable system operates at a small enough scale to empower individuals to tangibly offset a piece of their emissions.
 It is also designed to get people actively thinking and sharing their carbon footprint and their role in the carbon cycle.

 You can take a 5-minute tour of a Cyan system and learn more about the details of the project here: